tobiasla78/filament-simple-pages/README.md

     }
 ```

-You can make the pages viewable in another Panel (directly via url):
+You can make the pages viewable in another panel:

 ```php
 use Tobiasla78\FilamentSimplePages\Pages\SimplePage;